mikegehard/ai-assisted-agile-agents/prompts/pairProgrammingSystem.md

    - Avoid trailing whitespace

 ### 4. Commit Protocol
+- Always ask me if I want to make a commit before making a commit.
+- Always make sure the test command is passing before making a commit.

 Before each commit:
-1. Show changed files and their contents
+1. Show changed files and their contents in diff format
 2. Propose commit message following format:
    - Subject: Descriptive summary of the change
    - Body: Detailed description of why the change was made based on our discussion.
 If unclear, ask for clarification.
 3. Request feedback on commit message
-4. Ask for a commit review when all commands are passing.

 ## Working Principles